 If you have special needs and require additional supplies, please speak with your HR business partner.

-To better support you while you work from home during COVID-19, we are making it easier to order essential IT equipment and office supplies through our ordering systems and have them shipped to your home address.
-Please work closely with your teams to only order the equipment necessary for performing work from home.
-These orders will require approval per CPS-103 policy.
+To better support you while working from home, we are making it easier to order essential IT equipment, office supplies, headsets and Thermometer/face masks through our ordering systems and have them shipped to your residence.
+Please work closely with your leaders to only order the equipment necessary for performing work from home.
+These orders require approval per CPS-103 policy.

-- Only approved essential IT equipment orders from the list of items below will be processed for Ship to Home, after you obtain approval for order.
-These items include:
+Approved items: Only approved essential IT equipment orders from the list of items below will be processed for Ship To Home.
+These Items include:

 - Monitor (up to 24”)